Research University vs Teaching University: Which is Right for You?

-- If you are fairly self-directed and don’t mind large class sizes, you could be successful at a research university.
+- If you are self-directed and don’t mind large class sizes, you could be successful at a research university.

-- Does a teaching university allow you to take the next intended step in your education or career, or will you need the prestige and research experience only possible through a research university in order to reach that next level?
+- Does a teaching university allow you to take the next intended step in your education or career, or will you need the reputation and research experience only possible through a research university in order to reach that next level?